-In 2014, the Affordable Care Act (ACA) requires insurance plans to cover many clinical preventive services(www.healthcare.gov).
-Some of the covered preventive services include: 1. tobacco use screening for all adults; 2. tobacco cessation counseling for adults who use tobacco, and expanded counseling for pregnant women.
+In 2014, the Patient Protection and Affordable Care Act (ACA) began requiring isurance plans to cover many clinical preventive services(www.healthcare.gov).
+Two of the covered preventive services include:

 Medicare Part B covers two levels of tobacco cessation counseling for symptomatic and asymptomatic patients: intermediate and intensive.

-To qualify for payment from Medicare, the following criteria must be met at the time of service:
+For counseling to qualify for Medicare payment, the following criteria must be met at the time of service:

 Many states offer some payment for individual tobacco cessation and treatment counseling for Medicaid patients.
-However, providers are encouraged to contact their state Medicaid office for coverage information in their specific state.
+For example, the ACA requires states to expand Medicaid coverage of cessation services for pregnant women.
+You are encouraged to contact your state Medicaid office for coverage information in your specific state.

 Private insurers are required to provide evidence-based tobacco cessation counseling and interventions to all adults and pregnant women.
 Private payer benefits are subject to specific plan policies.
-Providers need to check with insurance plans to determine what specific interventions are included and the extent to which they are covered.
+Check with individual insurance plans to determine what specific interventions are included and the extent to which these interventions are covered.

 Resources for patients who do not have insurance coverage or who have limited coverage by their insurance carrier include the following: